volcengine/terraform-provider-volcengine/website/docs/d/rds_mysql_instances.html.markdown

         * `day_of_week` - Days of maintainable window of the week.
         * `maintenance_time` - The maintainable time of the RDS instance.
     * `memory` - Memory size.
+    * `node_cpu_used_percentage` - Average CPU usage of the instance master node in nearly one minute.
+    * `node_memory_used_percentage` - Average memory usage of the instance master node in nearly one minute.
     * `node_number` - The number of nodes.
+    * `node_space_used_percentage` - Average disk usage of the instance master node in nearly one minute.
     * `node_spec` - The specification of primary node.
     * `nodes` - Instance node information.
         * `create_time` - Node creation local time.